 Wool is the most common natural fiber, which is often perceived to obtain from sheep alone.
 However, the fact is, there are varieties of wool that are acquired from different animal sources.
 For instance, Mohair wools are acquired from goats, Qiviut wool from muskoxen, Angora wool from rabbits and other types of wool from camelids.
 Wool is carded and combed, then spun into yarn for fabrics or knitted garments.
 Till today, wool stand as one of the world’s leading animal natural fiber, where two-thirds of wool is used in manufacturing of garments, which includes sweaters, dresses, coats, suits and active sportswear.

 There are many benefits of using wool for the environment as well as for an individual’s protection.
 Substituting synthetic fibers for wool can generally help a lot in protecting the environment.
-For example, for home insulation panel, fiber glass that draws away moisture from walls and timbers can be replaced with insulations made from wool as it is a natural fire resistant.
+For example, instead of fiberglass that draws away moisture from walls and timbers, it can be replaced with home insulation panels made from wool as it is a natural fire-resistant material.
 It also has a large capacity to absorb moisture vapor and sweat of the skin making it extremely breathable.
 Another important feature of wool is its fire-retardant properties.
 Covering oneself with fabrics made of pure wool prevents the fire to catch easily, even if does, it burns slowly and eventually extinguishes by itself when the flame is controlled.

 Technical properties of natural fibers

 |Volume Resistivity at 100 volts (W cm * 105)||9-14||-||-||-||-|

 |Elastic Modulus (GN/m2)||4-6||69||-||100||-|